geovedi/book-notes/2016/now.notes.md

   - Comparison to Luis Alvarez's practice of setting time aside for creative thinking.
   - The necessity of dedicating time to unconventional problem-solving.
 - Further References
-  - Mention of a Scientific American article by the author.
+  - Mention of a Scientific American article by Muller.

 ### The End of Time
 - Predicting the Future of the Universe